CoderDojoTC/ai-racing-league/README.md

 https://coderdojotc.github.io/ai-racing-league/#/README

 ## About
-This repository for a the AI Racing League - A fun way to learn AI using the Raspberry Pi and Python powered RC-cars.
-Content includes mission, documentation, concept cards and sample labs.
+This repository for a the AI Racing League - A fun way to learn AI using the Raspberry Pi (or Nvidia Nano), Python, DeepLearning and RC-cars.
+This github repo and content includes our mission, documentation, concept cards and sample labs.

-Our documentation site is [here](https://coderdojotc.github.io/ai-racing-league)
+Our documentation site is [here](https://coderdojotc.github.io/ai-racing-league).
+Note that you must edit the docs branch to make updates to the documentation.

 ## Summary
 The AI Racing League is a project to create fun ways to learn the concepts around Artificial Intelligence (AI).
 Our curriculum is inspired by the [DonkeyCar](https://www.donkeycar.com) which is a Raspberry Pi-based system built on a remote-control (RC) car chasis.